 Rice University in Houston, Texas garnered some attention from video game enthusiasts by offering a special course titled Scandinavian Fantasy Worlds: Old Norse Sagas and Skyrim.

 Having seen the title, it does make more sense, doesn’t it?
 After all, the game does involve a lot of books, which you may or may not read.
 I’d like to think that they contain some elements of Nordic culture.
 Additionally, one can’t ignore the Nordic aspects of the game.
-Even if your only experience with Skyrim is vicarious, the storyline, characters, and scenery scream Scandinavian/Nordic.1
+Even if your only experience with Skyrim is vicarious, the storyline, characters, and scenery scream Scandinavian/Nordic. ((Confession: I used to use these two words interchangeably, and apparently, many people do so as well.
+In Northern Europe, though, there is a distinction between the two.))

 - It introduces students to fantasy as both psychological concept and driving force in gamer culture;